gabdube/native-windows-gui/readme.md

   - File dialog (save, open, open folder)
   - Font dialog
   - Color dialog
-- An canvas that can be used by external rendering APIs
+- A canvas that can be used by external rendering APIs
 - High-DPI aware
 - Support for accessibility functions
-  - Tab naviguation
+  - Tab navigation
 - Support for low level system message capture (HWND, MSG, WPARAM, LPARAM)
 - Cross compiling and testing from Linux to Windows with Wine and mingw.
   - Not all features are supported (but the majority are, thanks WINE!)